Projects

 Anatomy of the Convolutional Neural Network (CNN)

 The input layer is 2D Convolutional (\(3, 16\)), with a kernel size of three and a hyperbolic tangent activation function.
 The first intermediate layer is also 2D Convolutional (\(16, 9\)), with a kernel size of three and a \(tanh\) activation function.
 The second intermediate layer is linear (\(6 \times 6 \times 9,\space 27\)).
-The linear layer is followed by a flattening layer and a \(Tanh\) activation function.
+The linear layer is followed by a flattening layer and a \(tanh\) activation function.
 The output layer is linear (\(27, 2\)), where 2 is the number of classes.

 We have constructed a CNN with the following parameters: